Create a Survey in less than 60 seconds!

 Even if you are working from home, there is no reason to be flexible on your KPIs.
 Maybe you might need to leave out some of them, but the essential metrics need to be calculated without fail.
 Before you start working from home, you need to set this expectation straight so that there is no confusion in your remote team.

 The KPIs should be monitored and used as a benchmark in the coming months.
-It will be fascinating to see if the numbers have improved after working from home during this pandemic or has it gone down.
-Using this, you can optimize your business process and streamline your operations.
+It will be fascinating to see if the numbers have improved after working from home during this pandemic or if it has decreased.
+Using this, you can streamline your business process and operations.

 Remind the remote customer service team continually of the values that you stand for.